Amazon’s SBA Program (Sold by Amazon)

 The combination is new, but the parts are not.
 Amazon already transfers ownership of products and is the seller of record for Third-Party FBA inventory in Amazon Global Store.
 The ability of Third-Party Storefronts to reprice their products competitively and automatically is also not new.
 Amazon has a free repricing tool available to all sellers to adjust the price of their products.
 The combination of transferring the ownership of inventory to Amazon PLUS Amazon taking over pricing is new.

 Positively.
 Consumers will get even more competitive pricing on items.

 How this affects Amazon?

-Positive.
-Amazon can be more competitive vs competitive websites as well as increase Amazon marketplace competitiveness.
+Positively.
+Amazon can be more competitive vs. competitive websites and increase its marketplace competitiveness.

 How this affects third parties?

-Neutral.
-The vast majority of third party sellers on Amazon are not brand owners.
-The few that are, have the ability to opt in, and are not affected unless they choose to be.
-Sellers that opt in will likely increase their direct sales.
+Neutrally.
+The vast majority of third-party sellers on Amazon are not brand owners.
+The few that are, have the ability to opt-in and are not affected unless they choose to be.
+Sellers that opt-in will likely increase their direct sales.